yoshikisd/cdtools/docs/source/tutorial.rst

     import numpy as np
     import torch as t
     from matplotlib import pyplot as plt
-    from CDTools.datasets import CDataset
+    from cdtools.datasets import CDataset
-    from CDTools.tools import data as cdtdata
+    from cdtools.tools import data as cdtdata

     __all__ = ['BasicPtychoDataset']